MathiasEthan/MathiasEthan/README.md

 # 💫 About Me:
-Presently a Computer Engineering Student at NMIMS<br>Currently working on the frontend for a social media post generator for a startup, using primarily nextjs and shadcn
+Computer Engineering Student at NMIMS<br>

 ## 🌐 Socials: